tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 Here we see two other common functional methods, .filter() and .reduce().
 With .filter(), each value is compared against the logic condition provided, and only returns the values that evaluate to true.
-In the case of reduce, it takes two values which be named anything but are referred to as the accumulator and the currentValue often.
+In the case of reduce, it takes two values which can be named anything but are referred to as the accumulator and the currentValue often.
 In this case we name the variables the same as well.
-In the function we see that both values are added together, and a 0 value is provided after the comma behind "currentValue".
-This initializes the accumulator to a base value.
+In the function we see that both values are added together, and a 0 value is provided after the comma behind `currentValue`.
+This initializes the `accumulator` to a base value.
 In our first example we see that the values are looped over and we receive 15 as a final value.
 We see in the following example that a value of 10 is passed as a base beforehand, and we receive a value of 25.
 In both cases the accumulator is returned.

 Next we are introduced to .find().
-In the first example we see that a list ("array") of people objects are provided, and we look for someone who is greater or equal to 35.
+In the first example we see that a list `array` of people objects are provided, and we look for someone who is greater or equal to 35.
 As a result, we find the object with the name 'Charlie' as a match.
-We see the difference from .filter() here is that the object containg the name 'David' also meets the criteria, but only the 'Charlie' object is returned.
+We see the difference from .filter() here is that the object containing the name 'David' also meets the criteria, but only the 'Charlie' object is returned.
 Unlike .filter(), .find() will only return the first result it finds.

 The second example with .find() is a bit more complicated.
-Here we use .find(), and in the comparison we access the Math object that comes with Javascript (built-in object), and access the max function, which returns the largest value from a its passed paramters.
+Here we use .find(), and in the comparison we access the Math object that comes with Javascript (built-in object), and access the max function, which returns the largest value from its passed parameters.
 We also see that our .find() method passes more than one parameter (just like all the others covered can optionally).
-These include the value ("team" variable), the index ("index" variable), and the array ("array" variable) which is the array itself that . find() was called against.
+These include the value `team`, the index `index`, and the array `array` which is the array itself that .find() was called against.
 With the array, we are able to perform a rather recent addition to the JS ecosystem, the spread operator "...".
-This actually expands the array from object provided.
+This actually expands the array from the object provided.
 So in this case Math.max() will actually look like this with the values, Math.max(900, 500, 700).
 Using the spread operator is also useful for spreading itself in new arrays or objects to copy values.
 These copies only return shallow versions of their actual values, copying nested objects and arrays by reference.
 The term "shallow" will be explained in more detail shortly.
 With a copy of the original array, we then iterate over the original again, but this time with .map() to supply Math.max() with an array to spread for the score values, so that then .find() can compare itself against the highest value found within the teams object.

 ## Reference in Memory and Shallow Copies